Metmuseum.org: Gift wrapping cards

 Top

-The Metropolitan Museum of Art Earle: Santa and Deer Holiday Cards The Metropolitan Museum of Art Earle: Santa and Deer Holiday Cards 31.9 USD Santa pulls a sleigh filled with reindeer in this charming image by Eyvind Earle (American, 1916-2000), an illustrator, sculptor, and Disney animator whose work is in The Met collection.
-This Christmas card set reproduces the original gouache titled Santa and Deer (1951).
+The Metropolitan Museum of Art Malta: Christmas Flowers and Greens Holiday Cards The Metropolitan Museum of Art Malta: Christmas Flowers and Greens Holiday Cards 31.9 USD Art Christmas cards inspired by The Met collection.
+What better way to say "Merry Christmas" than with our holiday cards featuring festive poinsettias?
+Each card bears an image of Christmas flowers and greens (1963) by Vincent Malta (American, 1922-2015), who taught at the Art Students League in New York City for more than 30 years.
 Produced in cooperation with American Artists Group.
 Please note that our holiday cards reproduce original works of art, some of which include visual artifacts and imperfections.

 Excellent